 Make your dreams come true and travel to Russian Federation.
 Book well in advance on lufthansa.com with our best fare finder and save hard cash.
 Find great flight deals to St. Petersburg LED from a wide range of offers and fly, for example, in March 2022 from New York NYC to Russian Federation from 543 $.

-Whether it’s a business meeting in Moscow or the best holiday destination in Russian Federation, a flight booked on lufthansa.com always guarantees you a comfortable and safe journey from Germany to your desired destination.
+Whether it’s a business meeting in St. Petersburg or the best holiday destination in Russian Federation, a flight booked on lufthansa.com always guarantees you a comfortable and safe journey from United States of America to your desired destination.

 Searching for a holiday destination that is far off the well-trodden path of mass tourism?
 What about the biggest country in the world?
 From Central Europe to the coast of the Pacific by train, or from the Baltic Sea to the Black Sea by Riverboat, from the frozen landscapes of Siberia to the sunny climate of Sochi at the Black Sea, Russia has it all.
 The sheer size of Russia is awe-inspiring, and for the adventurous traveler it has a lifetime of new experiences to offer.